JaspervB-tud/reference_set_selection_benchmark/README.md

 ```bash
 perl sortgenome.pl --genomes-file genomes/species_X/all_genomes.fasta --sortedgenomes-file genomes/species_X/all_genomes_sorted.fasta
 ```
 Running as such will generate the sorted `all_genomes_sorted.fasta` file and stores it in the same directory as the individual genome files for the species/lineage of interest.
-Afterwards, we run Gclust with similarity threshold of 95%, 97% and 99% for the bacterial selections, and 95%, 99% and 99.9% for the SARS-CoV-2 selections:
+Afterwards, we run Gclust with similarity threshold of 95%, 97% and 99% for the bacterial selections, and 95%, 99% and 99.9% for the SARS-CoV-2 selections.
+Additionally, in the SARS-CoV-2 selections we omitted the `-both` flag.
 ```bash
 gclust -minlen 41 -both -chunk 400 -ext 1 -sparse 4 -nuc -loadall -rebuild -memiden THRESHOLD genomes/species_X/all_genomes_sorted.fasta > selections/gclust/THRESHOLD/species_X/gclust_0.THRESHOLD #for a threshold of 99%, substitute THRESHOLD with 99 etc.
 ```